Paul Krawitz, MD

 Dr. Krawitz is a member of the American Glaucoma Society and the Long Island Ophthalmological Society.
 He is a Diplomate of the American Board of Ophthalmology and a Fellow of the American Academy of Ophthalmology.

-Dr. Krawitz works exclusively in the Ophthalmic Consultants of Long Island (OCLI) Huntington – Park Avenue location.
+Dr. Krawitz works exclusively in the OCLI Huntington – Park Avenue location.